-But be mindful of the products you use.
-Some of them are toxic, and others can damage your appliances.
+But be mindful of the cleaning products you use.
+Some are toxic, and others can damage your appliances.
 Always follow directions, and keep the room well-ventilated while you work.

 Don’t just clean the surface of your appliances.
-Clean the oven racks, drips pans, and other removable parts.
+Make sure you clean the oven racks, drips pans, and other removable parts.
 And don’t forget the oven glass, stove knobs, and vent hoods.
 These parts also collect grease and grime.

 3. Clean Your Cabinets

-The cabinets in our small, minimalist kitchen stay organized and clutter-free throughout the year.
-If you have a large kitchen, your cabinets may need a kitchen spring cleaning.
+The cabinets in our small, minimalist kitchen stay organized and clutter-free throughout the year – mostly out of necessity.
+If you have a large kitchen, your cabinets may need a good spring cleaning.

 Remove everything from the cabinets, drawers, and pantry shelves.
 Sweep away the crumbs and cobwebs, then wipe the shelves and drawers with a damp cloth.
-Wipe the cabinet doors (inside and out) and hardware, too.
+Make sure to wipe the cabinet doors (inside and out) and hardware, too.

 4. Clean Your Sink and Dishwasher

 Your kitchen sink is a workhorse.
-It sees a lot of action – cooking, cleaning, craft projects, and more.
-So keeping it clean should rate high on your household maintenance list.
+It sees a lot of action – from cooking, cleaning, crafting, and more.
+Keeping it clean should rate high on your household maintenance list.

 Whether your sink is porcelain or steel, it’s susceptible to splotches and stains.
-An eraser-type sponge can remove most splotches, and lemon juice is also good for stains.
+An eraser-type sponge can remove those splotches, and lemon juice is a good fix for the stains.

-Sanitize your sink with an antibacterial cleaner, and wipe the faucet and handles, too.
+Sanitize your sink with an antibacterial cleaner, and remember to wipe the faucet and handles.
 Or fill the sink with water and add a little bleach to disinfect the surfaces.

-Make a habit of sprinkling baking soda on stains before they set in.
-Then, just wipe and rinse.
-Baking soda fights stains AND drain odors.
+Make it a habit to sprinkle baking soda on stains before they set in.
+Wait a while, then wipe and rinse.
+Not only will the baking soda fight stains, but it will also eliminate drain odors.